 On September 27, 2006, the Company closed on a five-year senior secured \$100.0 million revolving credit facility with an accordion feature that allowed for the expansion of the facility up to an aggregate of \$250.0 million.
 On February 20, 2008, the Company exercised its accordion feature in full and increased the then-undrawn borrowing base of its revolving credit facility from \$100.0 million to \$250.0 million.
 In accordance with the terms of the expanded facility, the Company pledged an additional 16 new generation OSVs as collateral commensurate with the higher borrowing base.
 On November 4, 2009, the Company amended and extended its revolving credit facility, which maintains its \$250.0 million borrowing base but now includes an accordion feature that allows for the expansion of the facility up to an aggregate of \$350.0 million.
-The amended facility, among other changes, also extends the maturity from September 2011 to March 2013.
-With the amended facility, the Company has the option of borrowing at a variable rate of interest equal to either (i) LIBOR. plus an applicable margin, or (ii) the greatest of the Prime Rate, the Federal Funds Effective Rate plus 1⁄2 of 1% and the one-month LIBOR plus 1%, plus in each case an applicable margin.
-The applicable margin for each base rate is determined by a new pricing grid, which is based on the Company's leverage ratio, as defined in the credit agreement governing the amended revolving credit facility.
+The amended facility, among other changes, also extended the maturity from September 2011 to March 2013.
+With the amended facility, the Company has the option of borrowing at a variable rate of interest equal to either (i) LIBOR, plus an applicable margin, or (ii) the greatest of the Prime Rate, the Federal Funds Effective Rate plus 1/2 of 1% and the one-month LIBOR plus 1%, plus in each case an applicable margin.
+The applicable margin for each base rate is determined by a pricing grid, which is based on the Company's leverage ratio, as defined in the credit agreement governing the amended revolving credit facility.
 Unused commitment fees are payable quarterly at the annual rate of 50.0 basis points of the unused portion of the borrowing base of the amended facility.
 The Company also exchanged certain vessels pledged as collateral under the amended revolving credit facility such that the total number of vessels pledged as collateral is 19 new generation OSVs.
 None of the Company's Downstream vessels are pledged under the amended and extended facility.
-As of December 31, 2009, there were no amounts drawn under the Company's revolving credit facility and \$0.9 million posted in letters of credit, which resulted in \$249.1 million of credit immediately available under such facility.
-As of December 31, 2009, the Company is in compliance with all financial covenants contained in its revolving credit facility.
+As of December 31, 2010, there were no amounts drawn under the Company's \$250 million revolving credit facility and \$0.9 million posted in letters of credit.
+As of December 31, 2010, the Company was in compliance with all financial covenants contained in its amended revolving credit facility.